jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

 that can't be transferred to an interpreter.

 But this is the well-known motivation for applicative functors, so we can do a little better here by exploiting them.
-Applicatives let use write a probabilistic program that can *guarantee* the independence of expressions.
+Applicatives are strictly less powerful than monads, so they let us write a probabilistic program that can *guarantee* the independence of expressions.

 Let's bring in the free applicative, 'Ap'.
 I'll define a type called 'Sample' by layering 'Ap' over our existing 'Model' type: